graphql/graphql-spec/spec/Section 3 -- Type System.md

 for input, and another member that's only valid for output, then it is not a valid Tagged type.

-A member of a Tagged type may be a Scalar, Enum, Input Object type, Object type, an Interface, a Union or another Tagged type.
-Additionally, it may be any wrapping type (e.g. list, non-null, or any combination thereof) whose underlying base type is one of those six.
+A member of a Tagged type may be of any valid GraphQL type, including Scalar, Enum, Input Object type, Object type, an Interface, a Union, another Tagged type, or any wrapping type (e.g. list, non-null, or any combination thereof) whose underlying base type is one of those six.

 Selecting all the members of our `PackQuantity` type: